Wpaif/csv_to_sqlite/README.md

 ## Credits

-This program was created by Wpaif."
+This program was created by Wpaif.